 In some markets, we also pay certain bonuses on purchases by up to three generations of personally sponsored members, as well as bonuses on commissions earned by up to three generations of personally sponsored members.
+From time to time, we may implement promotions in some markets where bonuses on commissions can be earned by up to seven generations of personally sponsored members.
 Members can also earn income, trips and other prizes in specific time-limited promotions and contests we hold from time to time.